DilerHaji/MolecularSystematicsLab/bioinformatics_molsys_lab.md

 colnames(blast) <- colnames("COLUMN NAME 1 FOR COLUMN 1", "COLUMN NAME 2 FOR COLUMN 2", ...,)
 ```

-Since we blasted our BUSCOs aagainst our contigs, our input will have a contig match or a set of contig matches (e.g., NODE_512_length_554_cov_2.777778) for each BUSCO (e.g., EOG090W004L).
+Since we blasted our BUSCOs against our contigs, our input will have a contig match or a set of contig matches (e.g., NODE_512_length_554_cov_2.777778) for each BUSCO (e.g., EOG090W004L).
 If you outputed "sseq" or "qseq", you will have an amino acid sequence for the subject (i.e., the contig sequence) and the query (i.e., the BUSCO sequence), respectively.
 The "sstart" and the "send" output columns will have the positions of the start and end, respectively, of the amino acid sequence in terms of the original nucleotide sequence of the contig that was translated.

 The first thing we need to do is pick a single contig match for each BUSCO and store the list of all BUSCOs with their best contig match into a list object.
 We will do this using a "for loop".
 These can be very slow, but they are the most intuitive way of automating tasks.
 Below, we first make a list of all the unique BUSCO names in our blast output table.
-This will allow us to loop over each name sequentialy.
+This will allow us to loop over each name sequentially.
 Then, we make a blank list called "top_hits" where we will store the results of our loop over all the unique BUSCO names.
 Within the loop, we are saving a temporary object called "x" with only the subset of the entire blast output table that corresponds to the ith unique BUSCO.
 We pick from that new table "x" the row that corresponds to the minimum E-value in the E-value column, saving that row into a temporary object named "y".
 Finally, we put "y" into a slot within our "top_hits" list – this slot will be named with the value of i, which is the name of the unique BUSCO.

 ```
 unique_buscos <- unique(blast$V1)